-Noble Niches are the perfect depth to slide into a 2x4 wall cavity
+Noble Company's preformed niches are the perfect depth to slide into a 2x4 shower wall cavity.

 • Manufactured by Noble Company